 Addresses the relationship between thoughts, feelings, and behaviors to change the unhealthy patterns that cause difficulties in functioning.

 A type of CBT that teaches individuals to challenge and modify the unhealthy beliefs related to their trauma.

 A type of CBT that involves modifying the negative evaluations and memories of the traumatic event to interrupt the behavioral or thought patterns that affect functioning.

 Helps individuals learn to gradually approach memories, feelings, and situations related to their trauma.

 Therapy may be a different experience for older adults than it is for young or middle-aged adults.
 It may be difficult for seniors to talk about their experiences and emotions, and older adults who are in cognitive decline may have trouble with memory and concentration during therapy sessions.
 This doesn’t mean that therapy for seniors with PTSD is ineffective, though.
 Therapists who specialize in working with the elderly know how to address their unique challenges and how to offer support and encouragement.

 Good mental health is just as important for seniors as it is for younger adults.
 Therapy for PTSD in older adults can be a great way for seniors to process and manage their thoughts, feelings, and behaviors related to trauma.
-The licensed therapists at Blue Moon Senior Counseling can travel to you so that you or your loved one can receive treatment in the comfort and privacy of your own home.
 Contact us today to learn more about counseling for PTSD or other mental health concerns.